bnoden/OffAndUp/readme.md

 Solve bigger problems
 ___

-<sub>This app does not collect any data or install hidden software, and there is absolutely no charge for its download or use.</sub>
+<sub><sup>This app does not collect any data or install hidden software, and there is absolutely no charge for its download or use.</sup></sub>